huggingface/blog/gemma2.md

 ## Demo

 You can chat with the Gemma 27B Instruct model on Hugging Chat!
-Check out the link here: https://huggingface.co/chat/?model=Google/Gemma-7b-instruct.
+Check out the link here: https://huggingface.co/chat/models/google/gemma-2-27b-it.

-You can chat with Gemma Instruct models (27B and 9B on the Hugging Face spaces).

 ## Using Hugging Face Transformers